 The thought of hurting animals upsets me.

 Because when talking about it people see it as out of the ordinary, we’ve become so detached to the world for giving us food that we have forgotten that most animals eat plants.
 We chose to add meat into our diets, when we started farming animals.
-We didn’t chose to remove plants from our diets, because we know how important they are ,so going back and eating plants is not the ‘strange’ thing to do.
+We didn’t choose to remove plants from our diets, because we know how important they are, so going back and eating plants is not the ‘strange’ thing to do.
 We’ve been doing it for far longer than eating meat, I’m just going back to the ‘normal’ way of eating.

 Those are just my reasons, I have several other points to make but I don’t want to drone on.
 At this moment in time I am now making the transition and for me, I know it will be hard.
-Not because I don’t care but because it’s hard wired into me and has been for such a long time I know that habit will keep milk in my drinks, I think that’ll be the biggest step for me.
-Anyway, I’m happy to return to writting again and I hope this hasn’t droned on too much.
+Not because I don’t care but because it’s hard-wired to me and has been for such a long time I know that habit will keep milk in my drinks, I think that’ll be the biggest step for me.

 Love as always, stay healthy!